If you are injured in your rental, suing a landlord for negligence may be your best option to cover your bills. Here’s what to know.

 A tenant injured on the rental property should consult with a tenant attorney as soon as possible due to a statute of limitations (i.e., the time limit for suing a landlord for negligence).

+Are you suing a landlord for negligence?
 A lawsuit is an option, but it is not always the best choice.
 The more lawsuits you file against your landlord, the harder it will be for you in the future to find and pay for another place.
-As far as litigation is concerned, you do not want to get a reputation of being the person who sues for everything.
+As far as litigation is concerned, you do not want to get a reputation for being the person who sues for everything.
 In certain circumstances, one might only be able to take legal action, such as if a landlord’s negligent actions have caused a serious injury.
 Other, less severe situations may not warrant a lawsuit.